 Colds and the flu often occur around the same time of year and both have similar, unpleasant symptoms.
 While it can be hard to differentiate between the two, it’s important to pinpoint your symptoms to determine the best course of treatment.

-“Distinguishing between a cold and the flu can be difficult because many of the symptoms overlap,” said Chad Sherwood, M.D., chief medical officer at Urgent Team Family of Urgent Care & Walk-in Centers.
+“Distinguishing between a cold and the flu can be difficult because many of the symptoms overlap,” said Sherwood Urgent Care’s Chad Sherwood, M.D.
 “A sudden onset of fever and body aches are some of the most common differentiators, although not everyone with flu will have both these symptoms.
 Getting to a healthcare provider for testing within 48 hours of experiencing symptoms can help, as there are medications that can minimize the symptoms of flu when action is taken quickly.”

 Cold vs. Flu